ellx-hub/docs/index.md

 import { default as bar } from '../anotherFolder/bar.js';
 import * as baz from '/fileAtProjectRoot.js';
 ```
-To import a module from anothet project (including another user's project) add a tilde (`~`) in front of the file's full path, including user and project name, e.g.
+To import a module from another project (including another user's project) add a tilde (`~`) in front of the file's full path, including user and project name, e.g.
 ```
 import slider from '~ellx-hub/lib/components/Slider';
 import { plot } from '~ellx-hub/plot';
 ```
 Note that, like in NodeJS, Ellx tries to automatically append `.js` and `/index.js` to resolve imports without extensions.

 Out of the box you can also import `.svelte` (Svelte components), `.jsx` (React components), `.vue` (Vue components: *coming soon*), `.css`, `.json`, and `.glsl` (WebGL shaders) files, like with most modern web bundlers.

-Keep an eye on [~ellx-hub](https://ellx.io/ellx-hub) user: it is Ellx official open source collection of components and utilities.
+Keep an eye on [~ellx-hub](https://ellx.io/ellx-hub) user: it is Ellx official open-source collection of components and utilities.

 Please, contribute!
 Open an issue if you find one.
 Submit a pull request if you have a fix or an improvement!